What is investment-grade wine?

 |Liv-Ex Fine Wine Investables||372.03||1.14%||6.32%||12.54%||22.22%|

 Prepared by Canstar.
 Source: Liv-ex

 Related article: Should You Invest In A Collection?
 Pros and Cons of Collectable

 Things to consider before investing in wine

-Storage is another major factor, as temperature or humidity fluctuations can greatly affect the ageing of a bottle, and its eventual sale price.
+If you’re buying your fine wines, you will need to consider how you will store it, as temperature or humidity fluctuations can greatly affect the ageing of a bottle, and its eventual sale price.
 Wine should be kept between 14°C – 18°C and at around 65%-75% humidity.
 Light and vibrations also need to be kept at a minimum.
-Many investors opt to have their wine professionally stored, which asides from ensuring it ages well, also provides security against theft or the temptation to drink your investment.
+Many investors opt to have their wine professionally stored, which will be an additional cost, but it ensures it ages well, also provides security against theft or the temptation to drink your investment.